charlieegan3/opa/docs/content/cli.md

 resulting from the schema check.
 Currently this check is performed on OPA's Authorization Policy Input document and will be expanded in the future.
 To disable this, use the --skip-known-schema-check flag.

-The --v1-compatible flag can be used to opt-in to OPA features and behaviors that will be enabled by default in a future OPA v1.0 release.
-Current behaviors enabled by this flag include:
-- setting OPA's listening address to "localhost:8181" by default.

 The --tls-cipher-suites flag can be used to specify the list of enabled TLS 1.0–1.2 cipher suites.
 Note that TLS 1.3 cipher suites are not configurable.
 Following are the supported TLS 1.0 - 1.2 cipher suites (IANA):
 TLS_RSA_WITH_RC4_128_SHA, TLS_RSA_WITH_3DES_EDE_CBC_SHA, TLS_RSA_WITH_AES_128_CBC_SHA, TLS_RSA_WITH_AES_256_CBC_SHA,